 |Hardiness Zones||9–11(USDA); often grown as potted plants brought indoors for winter|

 |Native Area||Canary Islands, Africa|

-If you have the proper growing conditions, Aeoniums will take care of themselves and thrive on neglect.
-Otherwise, your major task will be moving them from hot sun to shade and back again, or moving them indoors when the temperature drops too low.
+If you have the proper growing conditions, Aeoniums require very little pampering.
+Otherwise, your major task will be moving them from hot sun to shade and back again, watering, and moving them indoors when the temperature drops too low.

-Aeoniums have underdeveloped root systems since they store their water in their leaves and stems.
+Aeoniums have a shallow root systems since they store their water in their leaves and stems.
 Unlike other succulents, which prefer dry soil, Aeoniums prefer moist--but not wet--soil.
 They can produce roots along their stems, which you may notice if the plant gets pot bound or the stems fall and touch the soil.
 Make sure these roots do not dry out.
 The stem roots will quickly turn the fallen pieces into new plants.
 Leggy branches do tend to fall over and snap off from the weight of the rosettes.
 If this happens, you can re-plant the broken stem.

 As with most succulents, Aeonium plants grow best in full sun to part shade.
 In hot summers and desert conditions, light shade may be necessary.
 Indoors, give them bright indirect light.

-A sandy loam or regular potting mix is better than a mix specifically for succulents and cacti since Aeoniums need some moisture.
+A sandy loam or regular potting mix amended with perlite is better than a mix specifically for succulents and cacti since Aeoniums need some moisture.
 If grown in garden beds with dense soil, amending the soil with peat moss to improve its porosity may be necessary.

-In the winter, water whenever the soil has dried out.
+In the winter, water whenever the top inch of soil has dried out.
 Test by poking your finger down into the soil an inch or two.
 These plants do like more moisture than many other succulents, but too much moisture or allowing them to sit in wet soil will cause root rot.